How Often To Brush Teeth With Braces and Keep Them Cavity-Free

 Orthodontic adjustments can leave your teeth and gums feeling sore, requiring extra care when brushing.

-Use a soft-bristled toothbrush to minimize discomfort while effectively cleaning your teeth.
+Use a soft-bristle toothbrush to minimize discomfort while effectively cleaning your teeth.

 Avoid vigorous brushing, which can aggravate soreness and cause additional irritation.